 Tips for Siting Your New Veggie Garden

-Plants will need supplemental watering during dry spells, so locate your garden near a water source.
+New seedlings will need water nearly every other day until they get established, and even mature plants will need supplemental watering during dry spells.
+Try to locate your garden near a water source, if possible.
 Install soaker hoses at planting time and use a timer to make watering a snap.

 People who read this article often purchase

 Stay up to date on new articles and advice.
 Please fill out the information below.